Hello, Noise: Doing Fun Science at Home during School Closures (Activity #11)

 - Make a Rubber Band Guitar: an empty tissue box and rubber bands makes this super simple activity easy to try out.

-- Can You Kazoo?: build the basic design from a paper towel tube; then use different materials to cap one end to create different noises.
+- Make a Kazoo: build the basic design from a paper towel tube; then use different materials to cap one end to create different noises.

 - Do-Re-Mi with Straws: explore how different length straws make different pitches.